Bill Lovelock: Life

 (1959).
 Later he was to work as one of the research directors for the television show Hollywood and the Stars (1963–4), and on his return to Sydney as executive producer of the Australian version of This Is Your Life (1975–80).

 Personal

 In 1949 Bill Lovelock married Joan Marion Badcock, who under the name Joan Wilton was a singer and eventually had her own show on ABC radio.
-The marriage failed with Bill's move abroad and the couple divorced in 1961.
+The marriage lapsed with Bill's move abroad.
+The couple divorced in 1961.
 Later he married Helen Peck Ehrlich, the divorced wife of Burl Ives.
 It was while working on This Is Your Life that he reconnected with his son by Joan, Damien, who later made a music and broadcasting career of his own.